Danyxeon/whitelistman/README.md

-# banman-lite-whitelist
+# WhitelistManager
-A very simple plugin for whitelisting people on BeamMP servers based on my other plugin "banman-lite".
+A simple plugin for whitelisting people on BeamMP servers based on my other plugin "banman".

-To install just move the main.lua file into Resources/Server/banman-lite-whitelist/.
-Whitelist file needs to be in the "banman-lite-whitelist" folder.
+To install just move the whitelistman folder into ```Resources/Server/``` Whitelist should be placed a directory up from the directory where the BeamMP-server executable is.

-To add whitelisted users, just add the names to the whitelist on separate lines.
-Whitelist is case sensitive.
+Uses the same commands as BanMan except has no ban functionality.
+To whitelist people use ```/whitelist (username)``` on the server.